Joint Master of Law and Finance

 A response to the increasing complexity of legal and financial concerns

 The economy’s growing complexity and the extreme sophistication of financial instruments have intensified the strategic and operational aspects of legal positions.
 The 2008 banking crisis and its impact on financial regulation have only reinforced this trend.
 In response to the mounting intervention of public regulators, business law firms have established themselves as experts in the financial sector.
 They continue to provide legal counsel and tax advisory services to private clients while lobbying domestic and supranational public authorities.
 They often advise public entities on financial transactions involving public/private partnerships.
-And of course they still assist their private clients (commercial banks and merchant banks, investment funds, family offices, etc.) in seeking legal and tax authorisations and optimisation.
+And of course they still assist their private clients (commercial banks and merchant banks, investment funds, family offices, etc.) in seeking legal authorisations and optimisation.

 In this context, market stakeholders are naturally looking for employees who master the technical and strategic aspects not only of business law, but also of financial instruments, financial regulation and financial risk management.